Skip to content

 Limitations

-We always prefer to start with limitations and like to understand right off the bat what we will lose if we choose to move into new HubSpot portals.
-The good news is that all your meetings, calls, tasks, notes, attachments, emails, products, etc. can migrate and there is no issue there.
+We always prefer to start with limitations, and we like to understand right off the bat what we will lose if we choose to move into new HubSpot portals.
+The good news is that all your meetings, calls, tasks, notes, attachments, emails, products, etc. can migrate, and there is no issue there.

 However, the only main limitation are fields within data objects that are called engagement analytics.
-These fields are HubSpot intelligent fields or another way to understand them, is they are “read-only fields”.
+These fields are HubSpot intelligence fields, or another way to understand them is they are “read-only fields”.
 What that means is no integrator can write to these fields in your target HubSpot portal.
 Examples of these fields are:

 • Opens